-It’s always a great feeling when you open the door to a hotel room and are blown away by what’s on the other side.
-This was the case for me when I caught a glimpse of the incredible view of London’s city skyline from my room at Motel One, London.
+It’s always a great when you open the door to a hotel room and are impressed by what’s on the other side.
+This was the case for me when I caught a glimpse of the view of London’s city skyline from my room at Motel One, London.
 In a city where accommodation is notoriously extortionate, it’s pretty fantastic that you can get such an impressive room for much less than you might expect.
-It doesn’t stop at London, Motel One’s European hotel brand has properties across the continent.

 The bathroom is compact but has all of the essentials.
 It’s modern and immaculate and features dark granite surfaces and a monsoon shower, as well as thick fluffy towels and two bottles of two-in-one shower gel.